alexcu/papers-template/README.md

 By default, the `acmart` document class and frontmatter file is used.

+**Remember, this template is just to help you get started.
+You will have to refer to the individual document class READMEs to make suitable changes appropriate to your particular venue.**

 Below are a few examples to help guide you.

 ### Conference Papers